earthrover/earth_rover_localization/earth_rover_localization/README.md

 The result of the localization package is the robot's pose estimation in its world frame.
 Then, the origin of the world frame is georeferenced and will change depending on where the scouting mission is performed.

 The launch will find the coordinates of the base station to set the origin of the Map frame.
-Check the `enu_origin.yaml` on the package folder `earth_rover_localization/cfg`.
-To test the bag player, set the following location on the configuration file.
+Check the `enu_origin.yaml` on the package folder `earth_rover_localization/cfg`. **Only if you're using the bag player, set the following location on the configuration file.**

 ```
 latitude0_deg: 41.4678702